-- Has more caffeine than coffee
+- Tea has more caffeine than coffee.

-How to celebrate
+How to take part

-When is International Tea Day celebrated in 2022?
+When is International Tea Day celebrated in 2023?

 International Tea Day is observed on December 15 each year.